fengweijp/anywhichway/README.md

 `Object/address/zipcode/base/between(98100,98199,true)` - alternate way to achieve the above with a compiled inline

-`Object/*/(value) => ... some code` - the equivalent of a table scan across all Objects and all properties, returns all Objects with property values satisfying the inline
+`Object/*/(value) => ... some code` - a "table scan" across all Objects and all properties, returns all Objects with property values satisfying the inline

-`Object/#/(value) => ... some code` - the equivalent of a table scan across all Objects, returns all Objects satisfying the inline
+`Object/#/(value) => ... some code` -a "table scan" across all Objects, returns all Objects satisfying the inline

+`*/*/(value) => ... some code` - a "table scan" across an entire database, returns all objects satisfying the inline

-`*/#/(value) => ... some code` - the equivalent of a table scan across instances of all classes, returns all objects satisfying the inline
+`*/#/(value) => ... some code` - a "table scan" across instances of all classes, returns all objects satisfying the inline

 `Date/month/7/*/..` - get all objects that have an August date as a child, perhaps a birthday.